Friday, October 31, 2025

 Things stay industrial awhile, then I enter Numazu.
 I'd looked forward to seeing this, the former home of a good friend.
 But the Tōkaidō keeps me away from the city's best face.
 Instead I'm walking the strip mall look of her outskirts, before being dumped onto Route 163.

 Thus begins hell.
 On the map, I thought I'd be on a quiet little suburban road, which it is, but one with the near constant hum of passing cars.
 I'm forced to stay on the sidewalk, which breaks my stride with every dip of driveway and perpendicular lane.
 It is the worst of all worlds as there are no real shops or places to take a break.
-I will walk this hellish route for the three full hours.
+I will walk this hellish route for three full hours.

 In hindsight, I should have walked the parallel beach road instead, but worried I'd miss the history.
-But my route has few traces.
+Yet my route has few traces.
 There are the odd signs and markers, but nothing remains of what they once marked.

 Literally, the only real find of the day is Hakuin's birthplace, but it too is modern and concrete.
 I look around for his grave, a half-hearted attempt because I want to get on with it.
-It remaind unfound, though I did find the grave of his mother.
+It remained unfound, though I do find the grave of his mother.
 There are a few markers at Hara post town for old historical sites, but they stand before the usual dull suburban homes.
 There is not a single trace of anything on this road.

 Have I mentioned the heat?
 Thirty-seven degrees, and no shade for there are no trees.
 Things leap out from my somnambulistic march.
 A greenhouse seemingly built solely for a ping-pong table.
 An anti-aging salon, but even the sign is faded.
 A closed izakaya, but the owner obviously lives up top, for I spy what must be his work apron dancing on the line.
 It reminds me of the breeze and I feel cool for about four or five seconds.
 In one section stand a startling number of abandoned houses, one after another after another.
 Vegetation is starting to take hold again.